HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

 # Introduction

 This software package is used to represent the spherical harmonic tensors in a rotation equivariance or invariance way.
 This package is implemented in two different versions.
 One version uses Julia.
 The other version uses C++.
-They have the same function.
+They have the same functions.
 # Installation (julia)
      include("./equivalentFeatures.jl")
      using  .equivalentFeatures